nakabonne/tstorage/README.md

 - [gosivy](https://github.com/nakabonne/gosivy) - Real-time visualization tool for Go process metrics

 ## Acknowledgements
-This project is implemented based on tons of existing ideas.
+This package is implemented based on tons of existing ideas.
 What I especially got inspired by are:
 - https://misfra.me/state-of-the-state-part-iii
 - https://fabxc.org/tsdb
 - https://questdb.io/blog/2020/11/26/why-timeseries-data
 - https://www.xaprb.com/blog/2014/06/08/time-series-database-requirements
 - https://github.com/VictoriaMetrics/VictoriaMetrics

-A big thank you goes out to all of them!
+A big "thank you!" goes out to all of them.